Easy, Fast & Professional

 Currently, the Uniform Law Commission has a Uniform LLC Act, which every state has adopted in some form.
 This Uniform LLC Act has no series provisions.
 However, the Uniform Laws Committee does currently have a “Series of Unincorporated Business Entities” Committee, which “will draft series provisions that can be added to some or all of the uniform unincorporated business organization acts other than the Uniform Statutory Trust Act”, as well as adding series provisions to the USTEA.

 - 50 States

-The states have adopted two approaches to the series.
+The states have adopted two approaches to the protected series.
 In the Delaware model, only one entity is filed.
 No series needs to be specifically filed or designated with the State of formation.
-In the Illinois model, each cell must file a certificate of designation and pay a fee for each additional series.
-All other states with the series LLC have followed the Delaware model except for Illinois, Missouri, and Montana, yet many states have modified it slightly.
-Therefore if you form a series LLC, it is best to do so in Delaware.
+In the Illinois model, each cell must file a certificate of designation and pay a fee for each additional protected series.
+All other states with the Series LLC have followed the Delaware model except for Illinois, Missouri, and Montana, yet many states have modified it slightly.
+Therefore if you form a Series LLC, it is best to do so in Delaware.

 Delaware is not only exporting its Series LLCs to other states, but also around the world.
 In a recent poll of 1,000 Series LLCs, 20 percent of the respondents were using their Series LLCs outside the United States.
 Reviewing the names on some series, they appear to be used in solar farms, wind turbines, gas development, and primarily by the energy sector.
 Many are also using the Series LLC for global real estate investments.